Unboxed-Software/solana-course/content/token-extensions-metadata.md

   };
 ```

-Now we can create our first on-chain instruction using `SystemProgram.createAccount`.
+Now we can create our first onchain instruction using `SystemProgram.createAccount`.
 To do this we need to know the size of our NFT's mint account.
 Remember we're using two extensions for our NFT, `metadata pointer` and the `metadata` extensions.
 Additionally, since the metadata is 'embedded' using the metadata extension, it's variable length.
 So we use a combination of `getMintLen`, `pack` and some hardcoded amounts to get our final length.

 Then we call `getMinimumBalanceForRentExemption` to see how many lamports it costs to spin up the account.